FAQ Frequently Asked Questions - Read Before Posting!

 How big is the development team / why do big updates take a long time?

 There are 3 developers / directors and an environment artist.
-Outside of the immediate dev team, there's also a marketing manager and a community manager.
+Outside of the immediate dev team, there's also a marketing team consisting of a marketing manager, community manager and 2 regional community managers.

 As you can see, we're a really tiny team!
 We ask you to be patient with us whilst we make quality work that's worth your time.